 Living on a septic system requires some care and maintenance to ensure it functions properly and efficiently.
-Here are key recommendations to help you manage a septic system:
+Here are some essential septic maintenance tips to help you manage your septic system effectively:

 1. Regular Maintenance

-- Schedule Regular Maintenance: Local health departments require you to have your system inspected on a regular basis.
+Schedule Regular Maintenance: Local health departments require you to have your septic system inspected regularly.
 These inspections help ensure your system is working properly.
 Additionally, septic tanks need to be pumped regularly, depending on usage, the size of the tank, and the number of people in your household.
 Failing to pump the tank can lead to clogs and system failure.

 2. Watch What Goes Down the Drain

-- Avoid Flushing Non-Biodegradable Items: Do not flush items like wipes, sanitary products, paper towels, or diapers, even if they say "flushable."
+Avoid Flushing Non-Biodegradable Items: When living on septic, do not flush items like wipes, sanitary products, paper towels, or diapers, even if they say "flushable."
 These can clog your pipes and cause backups.

 3. Conserve Water